A martingale analysis of first passage times of time-dependent Wiener diffusion models: Notation and terminology

 where

 for each $i \in \until{n}$.
-Note that for $n=1$, the MSDDM reduces to the pure DDM.
-For simplicity of presentation, we first consider the case with constant decision thresholds at $\pm z$.
-In section \ref{sec:thresholds}, we describe how to incorporate piecewise constant time-varying thresholds into the MSDDM.
+The above assumptions are identical to the assumptions in~\cite{Diederich2014,Diederich2016}. {\sfr If $n=1$, the multistage model reduces to the single-stage model~\eqref{eq:pure-ddm}.} For expository clarity, we begin by assuming the decision thresholds are fixed at $\pm \zeta$, {\sfr and in \S\ref{sec:thresholds} we generalize} to time-varying (piecewise constant) thresholds.
+Let $\tau$ be the first passage (decision) time for the multistage model.